DeeKahy/poeGem/README.md

 3. **Display**: Shows the results, indicating which gem color is most effective for transfiguration.

 ## Getting Started
-if you are using nix then you can just run `nix develop` otherwise do what i say below.

 1. Clone the repository:
    ```bash